Electrik-rich546456/RF_RPI_Python_Light_Switch/README.md

 Apologies if this is a little hard to read I dont know how to embed links on here.

+The Two Files Marked (Finnal) are my working coppies.
+Feel free to improve on it :-)

 Things needed:-

 (rfmod1) https://pypi.org/project/rpi-rf/